Implementing Customer Self-Care Portals for Cloud and Communications with Salesforce

 Traditional programming languages offer more flexibility in terms of systems integration.
 When portals source data from multiple systems with various APIs, most likely a traditional approach will give better results.

-For cloud and communications providers, Salesforce may play a significant role within BSS (Business Support Systems); however, information from many OSS (Operational Support Systems) such as network monitoring, virtualization or SD-WAN management will have to be integrated as well.
+For cloud and communications providers, Salesforce may play a significant role within BSS (Business Support Systems); however, information from OSS (Operational Support Systems) such as network monitoring, virtualization or SD-WAN management may need to be integrated as well.

 Speed of development / time-to-market